BostonUniversitySeniorDesign/2020-sensor-miniproject/Readme.md

 (25 points total for this section)

 1. implement an algorithm that detects anomalies in **temperature** sensor data.
 Print the percent of "bad" data points and determine the temperature median and variance with these bad data points discarded--the same room you did in Task 2 Question 1.
+[15 points]

 NOTE: Instead of for-looping over the data array, it's generally several orders of magnitude faster to use logical indexing.
 In this example, suppose "temp" is the temperature values for your room, and we say that temperature values less than -100 C or greater than +100 C are unrealistic (please use your own criteria).